-10 tips to protect your horse's eyes
+10 tips for protecting your horse's eyes

 November 11, 2021

-Pauline Cantet - Equine veterinarian - founder of Classequine
+Pauline Cantet - Equine veterinarian - Founder of Classequine

-What size should I choose for my equidiva mask/cap?
+What size should I choose for my Equidiva mask/hat?

-All measurements are approximate and for guidance only.
+All measurements are approximate and are provided for informational purposes only.

-Using a tape measure (or string, which you can measure later), go around your horse's head as shown in the photo:
+Using a tape measure (or a piece of string that you will measure afterwards), measure around your horse's head as shown in the photo:

 Mask size Head circumference